ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 - Navigate to Steam -> Right click BG3 -> Properties -> Updates and change “Automatic Updates” to “Only Update This Game When I Launch It.”
 - Never launch the game via Steam, always launch it through Mod Organizer, to prevent updates from breaking the list and ending your playthrough.
 You may need to launch the game from Steam ONCE after a reinstall to make MO2 work.
 - You may wish to disable cloud backup of save data, as well.
 - **Whichever patch/hotfix you start your playthrough, you should stay on until the end of your playthrough**!
+Whichever version of Listo you start on you should probably also stay on, unless an update is to solve critical bugs and issues.

 :::caution
-BG3 is still receiving Patches (major updates) and Hotfixes (small updates).
+BG3 should no longer receive Patches (major updates), but Hotfixes (small updates) remain.
 These updates tend to introduce new bugs and issues to the game that may be difficult to distinguish from issues caused by mods (either with the list, or mods broken by updates).
 Major updates can also break Script Extender functionality, etc etc. This is why it is highly recommended to disable automated updates.
 :::

 ### 6.)
 Launching MO2

 - Your portable instance of Mod Organizer 2 should be ready as soon as Wabbajack is done.
 Look for ModOrganizer.exe in the folder where you installed Listonomicon.
 You can verify that everything is working by ensuring that MO2 has defaulted to the correct profile at the top-left, which should be Listonomicon.
-- **Listonomicon: Your total number of active mods should be 621, and the purple seperator at the top should say Listonomicon Listonomicon v4.3.1**
+- **Listonomicon: Your total number of active mods should be 627, and the purple seperator at the top should say Listonomicon Listonomicon v5.0.1**
 - **Listonomicon Lite: For Listo Lite, your total active mods should be 442, and the seperator should say Listo Lite v4.3.1.**
 - At the top-right, you should be able to switch the program to launch the Vulkan or dx11 version of the game.
 - Hit "run" after selecting the EXE that works best for your system.
 Always launch the game this way (don't use Steam).
 - You can verify Listo's mods are all loaded correctly after install by clicking on the official mod manager and looking at the installed mods tab.
 Is there a long list with almost everything enabled?
 Good.
 Some mods, like overwrites to text, will not show as "Enabled" but will still be working fine.
-- If you install Listo to a different storage device than where you installed BG3 itself, and the game fails to launch but does not give you an error explaining why it can't work, go to the puzzle pieces icon at the top of MO2 -> Rootbuilder -> Open Rootbuilder -> On the first page that opens, change from “Link” to “Copy” (if your Listo is working ignore this).
+- **If you install Listo to a different storage device than where you installed BG3 itself**, and the game fails to launch but does not give you an error explaining why it can't work, go to the puzzle pieces icon at the top of MO2 -> Rootbuilder -> Open Rootbuilder -> On the first page that opens, change from “Link” to “Copy” (if your Listo is working ignore this).
 - If you want higher audio quality, you can install [Dialogue Voice Quality Restoration](https://www.nexusmods.com/baldursgate3/mods/8224) manually.
 When prompted to name the install each file in MO2, title them [NoDelete] DVQR Main and [NoDelete] DVQR Audio.
 Install location shouldn't matter.

 ### 7.)
 In-Game Settings